bfla/dolphins/README.md

 # dolphins
-WORK IN PROGRESS - THIS CODE IS NOT READY TO USE YET DataFrames for easy, performant data analysis (like pandas and R)
+WORK IN PROGRESS - THIS CODE IS EXPERIMENTAL AND NOT READY TO USE YET DataFrames for easy, performant data analysis (like pandas and R)

 # Why dolphins?